lin-tianyu/fair-med-chest/README.md

   - `config`: ['diseased','normal'] -> ['normal',disease name]
     - 'no finding' is 1
     - disease_name is 1
-## How to evaluate model utility and fairness
+## How to evaluate model utility and fairness using demo webpage
 1. Go to `metriceval` folder
 2. Go to disease folder,e.g. `no_finding`
 3. Organize your pkl files and metata files as